orca3/MiniAutoML/README.md

 ![cover page](cover.png)

-This repository contains source code examples for `Engineering Deep Learning Systems`.
+This repository contains source code examples for `Engineering Deep Learning Platforms`.
+[Purchase link](http://mng.bz/GGgN).

+> We are in Manning Early Access Program (MEAP) now!
+50% off with code `mlwang2` till March 3rd

 ## System Requirement
 The installation of system requirements are not included in the `scripts` folder.
 Please make sure those requirements are met before executing scripts in the `scripts` folder.